willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My second controller takes a long time to re-connect

 Some older Intel radios experience this issue if motion controllers are powered on at the same time.
-To workaround this, do not power on controllers at the same time.
+Avoid powering on controllers at the same time.

-### Qualcomm Bluetooth radio cannot pair controllers after PC crash
+### My Qualcomm Bluetooth radio cannot pair controllers after PC crash

-Some Qualcomm (QCA) Bluetooth radios have issue where the device may end up in bad state after a Windows crash.
+Qualcomm (QCA) Bluetooth radio drivers prior to 10.0.0.448 may end up in bad state after a Windows crash.
 Power off the PC completely to workaround this problem.
-This issue is fixed in QCA Bluetooth radio driver 10.0.0.448 or later.

-### Poor controller tracking with Marvell radio
+### I'm experiencing poor controller tracking with Marvell radio

-Please ensure you have driver 15.68.9210.47 or later in use (**device manager->Bluetooth->Marvell AVASTAR Bluetooth Radio Adapter->Properties->Driver**)
+Make sure that you are using driver 15.68.9210.47 or later (**device manager->Bluetooth->Marvell AVASTAR Bluetooth Radio Adapter->Properties->Driver**)

 ### The Mixed Reality Portal is working, but my motion controllers are tracking poorly (controllers keep flying away, shaking, etc.)